kamilburda/genderbench/README.md

 ### Decision Making

-Evaluates how fair and unbiased the model is in making decisions.
-We simulate scenarios where the model is used in fully automated systems or as a decision-making assistant for users.
-The focus is on important real-world situations, such as hiring.
+This use case evaluates how fair the LLMs are in making decisions in real-life situations, such as hiring.
+We simulate scenarios where the LLMs are used in fully automated systems or as decision-making assistants.

 - `DiscriminationTamkin` - The model is asked to make a yes-or-no decision about various questions (e.g., should a person get a loan, should a person get a job